foliant-docs/docs/src/quickstart.md

 ![Sequence diagram drawn with seqdiag in the pdf](_img/basic-pdf-seqdiag.png)

-Let's customize the look of the diagrams in our project by setting their properties in the config file.
-For example, let's use a custom font for labels.
-I'm using the ever popular Comic Sans font, but you can pick any font that's available in `.ttf` format.
+Let’s customize the look of the diagrams in our project by setting their properties in the config file.
+For example, let’s use a custom font for labels.
+I’m using the ever popular Comic Sans font, but you can pick any font that’s available in `.ttf` format.

 Put the font file in the project directory and add the following lines to `foliant.yml`: